dlively1/SugarCRMWhoops/README.md

-SugarCRMWhoops
+SugarCRM Whoops
 ==============

-Whoops Exceptions and Error Pages for SugarCRM development
+[Whoops](http://filp.github.io/whoops/ "Whoops") Exceptions and Error Pages for SugarCRM development

 This is a tool for developing on the SugarCRM platform.
 This package is intended for local development purposes only, and should not be used on-demand.